How to fix

 The upgrade process to Windows 10 using Media Creation Tool fails for many computer owners.
 One of the commonly encountered Windows 10 upgrade errors is 0x8007000D-0x90002.

-The error usually pops-up at the end of the ISO[2] download process, while verifying the download or during the setup process.
+The error usually pops-up at the end of the ISO[ref en-2] download process, while verifying the download or during the setup process.
 The culprit of the 0x8007000D-0x90002 error may vary from device to device, but usually it indicates the fact that that the file, which is crucial for Windows upgrade process is damaged or missing.

 If you are using a bootable Windows 10 installation media, you should re-download the Media Creation Tool on another device and try to re-run it.